inquiry-into-radioactivity-simulators/Tracks-Simulator/README.md

 ## Information for Developers

-I wrote this application when I was a kid!
+I wrote this application when I was a little kid!
 So I'm sorry about the poor naming conventions and code quality.